kiali/kiali.io/content/en/docs/FAQ/distributed-tracing.md

 A common mistake is to forget the `/jaeger` suffix, which is often used in Jaeger deployments.

 It may also happen that you have a service named `jaeger-query`, exposing port `16686`, instead of the more common `tracing` service on port `80`.
-In that situation, set `in_cluster_url` to `http://jaeger-query.istio-system:16686/jaeger`.
+In that situation, set `internal_url` to `http://jaeger-query.istio-system:16686/jaeger`.

 If Jaeger needs an authentication, make sure to correctly configure the `auth` section.